Juul Doesn't Need To Advertise To Young People. Everyone Else Is Doing It For Them

 "We're at a point where young people are doing Juul's job for them," says Elizabeth Hair, a study co-author and senior vice president at the Truth Initiative Schroeder Institute, a nonprofit dedicated to ending tobacco use among youth.
 She says that in addition to the spread of Juul through organic posts like Spongebob memes, many third party vendors of vaping products have continued to push explicitly youth-targeted advertisements for Juul and similar e-cigarette products under Juul-related hashtags.

-Though Juul shut down its Instagram account after the study period and says it's fighting third party accounts, multiple researchers say this analysis remains relevant today.
-Posts that came directly from the Juul company made up only a fraction of overall studied posts, and posts from third party vendors using the Juul brand continue to appear on Instagram.
+Though Juul shut down its Instagram account after the study period, multiple researchers say this analysis remains relevant today.
+The study period only saw a handful of posts that came directly from the Juul company.
+Instead, the mix of posts was dominated by posts from consumers or from third party vendors using the Juul brand.
+Both consumers and third party vendors continue to post about Juul on Instagram today.

 In fact, since Juul closed its Instagram, the volume of Juul-related content on the platform has only increased: According to separate research conducted by Stanford University's Stanford Research Into The Impact of Tobacco Advertising, there were 260,866 Instagram posts containing the #juul hashtag in late October just before Juul shut down its account.
 They've now more than doubled to over 522,000 as of July 3.

-Note: Editor's note: This story has been updated to include comments from Juul.